 Okay, so you’ve crossed the Brisbane River to South Bank to get a dose of culture, including a visit to the Queensland Art Gallery & Gallery of Modern Art (QAGOMA), learned that crime doesn’t pay on a visit to the historic Boggo Road Gaol, toured the iconic XXXX Brewery and said hello to a few marsupials at Lone Pine Koala Sanctuary.

-You’ve eaten splendidly at top chef Matt Moran’s Aria Brisbane, Gerard’s Bistro, Jellyfish and The Wolffe.
+You’ve eaten splendidly at Gerard’s Bistro and Jellyfish.
 And had a great night’s sleep at Mantra South Bank, splashed out at Treasury Hotel & Casino or played it smart at Brisbane Holiday Village or Travelodge Hotel Garden City Brisbane.
 Now it’s time to hit the road north to Cairns, gateway to the Great Barrier Reef.

 Image credit: Tourism and Events Queensland